 Ronni Lundy breaks down the rules for the best buns hailing from West Virginia.
 Buns should be soft, not toasted.
 They can be dressed with bright yellow ballpark mustard and chopped white onion, but ketchup, pickles, and kraut are frowned on.
 Hot sauce—favored brands are Crystal, Tabasco, and Texas Pete—may be liberally applied by those who wish for more heat.

-Good wings are a must for any Super Bowl party, but many recipes call for frying, which can be tricky to do at home.
-Avoid the hassle with this grilled wing recipe from chef Jeremiah Bacon.
+Good wings are a must among any spread of Super Bowl snacks, but many recipes call for frying, which can be tricky to do at home.
+Avoid the hassle with this grilled wing recipe from Oak Steakhouse in Charleston.

 from Diego Galicia and Rico Torres of Mixtli in San Antonio, Texas